MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/device.md

 ## Device.StartTimer

-The `Device` class also has a `StartTimer` method which provides a simple way to trigger time-dependent tasks that works in Xamarin.Forms common code (including PCLs).
+The `Device` class also has a `StartTimer` method which provides a simple way to trigger time-dependent tasks that works in Xamarin.Forms common code, including a .NET Standard library.
 Pass a `TimeSpan` to set the interval and return `true` to keep the timer running or `false` to stop it after the current invocation.

 ```csharp
 Device.StartTimer (new TimeSpan (0, 0, 60), () => {